mecid/mecid.github.io/_posts/2020-03-04-customizing-toggle-in-swiftui.md

 }
 ```

-> It is so awesome that *SwiftUI* allows us to style views in a consistent way. *SwiftUI* also provides *ButtonStyle* protocols that we can use to design buttons.
+> It is so awesome that *SwiftUI* allows us to style views in a consistent way. *SwiftUI* also provides *ButtonStyle* protocol that we can use to design buttons.
 To learn more, take a look at my ["Mastering buttons in *SwiftUI*"](/2020/02/19/mastering-buttons-in-swiftui/) post.

-The only requirement of *ToggleStyle* protocol is *makeBody* function that should return some view. makeBody function has a single parameter that we can use to access a user-defined label to place it according to our design and binding that we can toggle when the user alters the state.
+The only requirement of *ToggleStyle* protocol is *makeBody* function that should return some view. *makeBody* function has a single parameter that we can use to access a user-defined label to place it according to our design and binding that we can toggle when the user alters the state.
 Let's create our very first *Toggle* style that will render it as a checkbox.

 ```swift